-At Museum Victoria, we have been building and researching our collections since 1854.
+At Museums Victoria, we have been building and researching our collections since 1854.

 Our priceless collections record Australia's environmental and cultural history.
 They are an irreplaceable resource for understanding the past, reflecting on the present and looking into the future.